RaviMauryaHootowl/ChamaktaSikka/README.md

 3. APIs - Flask
 4. SocketIO

-## 🧠 Applications

-> How can your project do its part in solving a real-life problem?
-What are its possible applications?
-Decribe here.

 ## 👨‍🎓 What did we learn from this project

 Here are things we learned during Skill Up 2.0